tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 end
 ```

-Here made handler module which can accomodate multple handlers , In this example we used thin as the default server .
-To use thin inside our app , we have to include it in our ```srack.gemspec```
+Here made handler module which can accomodate multple handlers, In this example we used thin as the default server .
+To use thin inside our app, we have to include it in our ```srack.gemspec```
 ```ruby
 spec.add_dependency "thin"
 ```